Consistency, availability, and performance tradeoffs

 - Consistent prefix

-Each model provides availability and performance tradeoffs and is backed by comprehensive SLAs.
+Each level provides availability and performance tradeoffs and is backed by comprehensive SLAs.

 Consistency levels and latency

-For Azure Cosmos accounts configured with strong consistency with more than one region, the write latency is guaranteed to be less than two times round-trip time (RTT) between any of the two farthest regions, plus 10 milliseconds at the 99th percentile.
+For Azure Cosmos accounts configured with strong consistency with more than one region, the write latency is equal to two times round-trip time (RTT) between any of the two farthest regions, plus 10 milliseconds at the 99th percentile.
+High network RTT between the regions will translate to higher latency for Cosmos DB requests since strong consistency completes an operation only after ensuring that it has been committed to all regions within an account.

 The exact RTT latency is a function of speed-of-light distance and the Azure networking topology.
 Azure networking doesn't provide any latency SLAs for the RTT between any two Azure regions.
 For your Azure Cosmos account, replication latencies are displayed in the Azure portal.
-You can use the Azure portal (go to the Metrics blade) to monitor the replication latencies between various regions that are associated with your Azure Cosmos account.
+You can use the Azure portal (go to the Metrics blade, select Consistency tab) to monitor the replication latencies between various regions that are associated with your Azure Cosmos account.

 Consistency levels and throughput